yuruki/fuse-autoscale/README.md

 Set `scaleContainers` and `maxDeviation` back to their original values when you are done and the root container is up.

-Alternatively, if you want disable fuse-autoscale completely set enableAutoscale to false.
+Alternatively, if you want to disable fuse-autoscale completely set enableAutoscale to false.

 ## Caveats